-After months of using the aeroplane method to deliver food to your precious little one’s mouth, you might be desperate to have them start feeding themselves.
+After months of using the aeroplane method feed your baby, you might be keen to have them start feeding themselves.
 You can’t be a food pilot forever!
 Self-feeding can be a relief for exhausted and time-poor parents (but be warned it doesn’t come without mess!).
-If you’re motivated to get your child on track to be able to enjoy your own meal again, here are a few steps.
+If you’re motivated to start teaching your little one independence with feeding, here are some tips.

 When should my baby be eating with their hands?

 Around the age of 8 months, your little one enters a delightful phase where they begin to eagerly shovel food into their mouths, displaying a charming lack of, shall we say… finesse.
 You’ll find yourself laughing at the adorable sight of their chubby little hands grasping food, determined to grab as much as possible before stuffing it all in!

 As they grow, they should gradually develop their finger dexterity and master the art of the pincer grip, using their thumb and forefinger to pick up food more skillfully.
 Encouragement plays a vital role in supporting their progress during this stage.
 Set an example by demonstrating how to use fingers effectively to reach the desired destination.
 Allow them to practice frequently, even if they make a mess (which they absolutely will) and encounter difficulties along the way.
 If they are struggling, you can slow things down by offering their food one piece at a time.
 This approach helps them focus on the correct movements and refine their abilities.
 Remember, practice – and patience – is the key!